Nils Jensen Ytteborg

 Nils Jensen Ytteborg (18 September 1792 – 5 June 1858) was a Norwegian craftsman, tanner, businessman, brewer and Member of Parliament in Norway.

 Family

-Nils Jensen Ytteborg is an only child from a family that originally hailed from the Ytteborg farm in the parish of Løten in Hedmark.
+Nils Jensen Ytteborg is a child from a family that originally hailed from the Ytteborg farm in the parish of Løten in Hedmark county (in the present-day Løten Municipality).

-His family migrated to Slagelse, Denmark, while he opted to settle in Christiania (now Oslo) to work as a saddler.
+His brother migrated to Slagelse, Denmark, to work as a saddler while he opted to settle in Christiania (now Oslo) to work as a saddler.
 He married Ingeborg Marie Woxen (1796–1868) with whom he had two sons, Carl Theodor (1827–1888) and Julius Ferdinand (1830–1910).

-Career and Accomplishments
+Career and accomplishments

 From humble beginning as a saddler and tanner, Ytteborg thrived in his craft, and even expanded his source of income by venturing into selling timber and distillery.
 When he had accumulated enough capital, in 1836 he founded Ytteborg Brewery, which was later renamed the Foss Brewery.